EnthusiastiCon/enthusiasticon.github.io/index.md

 ## The plan

-EnthusiastiCon will be held on **March 31 and April 1, 2018** in Berlin.
+EnthusiastiCon will be held on **May 25 and May 26, 2019** in Berlin.
 Saturday will be a day full of talks at ThoughtWorks.
-For Sunday we're discussing an open space for sharing and collaboration at Co.up.
+For Sunday we're at an open space for sharing and collaboration with Co.up.
 Find more information on the venues [here](/venue).

 ## Who Can Attend